-Approvals for outside activities with unlimited terms of service expire after two (2) years, and re-approval via the Outside Activities Approval Request Form must be obtained to continue participation in the activity for any period of time beyond the initial two years.
+Approvals for outside activities with unlimited terms of service expire after two (2) years, and re-approval via the Outside Activities Approval Request Form must be obtained to continue participation in the activity.
 For outside activities with established term limitations or other limitations on the dates of service, re-approval is required only if you will serve another term.
-Note that renewal reminders are not provided; it is each associate's responsibility to reapply for approval.

 It is within Regions' sole discretion to prohibit any activity Regions determines places the Company at risk.

 Further, it is within Regions' sole discretion to discipline associates, up to and including termination, for personal or outside conduct that results in a perceived or real conflict of interest.